Mominul-Hussain/Ask-Momi/README.md

    ```

 4. **Set up environment variables:**
-   Copy `.env.example` to `.env` and fill in the necessary API keys and configuration settings.
-   generate api key
+   Copy `.env.example` to `.env` and generate api key then replace it with 'your_api_key'.

 ## Usage

-To use the tool, simply call it from the command line with the keyword `momi` followed by your question or the path to the file you want to analyze.
+To use the tool, simply call it from the command line with the keyword `momi` followed by command then your question or the path to the file you want to analyze.

 Example:
 ```
-momi "What is the capital of France?"
+momi query "What is llm"
 ```
 or
 ```